Generaldeep/get_connected_client/README.md

 ## Issues Remaining
 ```
  - Chat feature
- - Cohort component need to render after cohort number is added
- - Add a database listener for post component to append to the page without refreshing
- - Allow users to visit other's profile
  - Allow users to add images
  - Allow users to include link to their deployed application on their profile page
  - Add contact us component